Eley Limited: History

-In 1894 the company transferred production to enlarged premises at Angel Road which included a tramway to its wharf on the nearby River Lee.
+In 1894, the company transferred production to enlarged premises at Angel Road which included a tramway to its wharf on the nearby River Lee.
 Twice the War Office removed the company from their Approved List of suppliers due to poor quality .303 British ammunition, much of it returned from abroad as unusable.
 Moreover, poor facilities meant the company had to buy in components, unlike their competitors.

-In 1900 an explosion killed two workmen, the directors squabbled amongst themselves, and in 1906 the mostly female workforce went on strike when their wages were cut.
+In 1895 an explosion killed three female workers.

+Another explosion occurred in 1900 killing two workmen and the works manager.
+The directors squabbled amongst themselves, and in 1906 the mostly female workforce went on strike when their wages were cut, with the Board of Trade appointing an arbitrator.
 A leading ballistics expert F.W.
-Jones, was brought in to improve matters and built a 107ft (32.6m) shot tower in 1907.
+Jones, was brought in to improve matters and built a 107 ft (32.6m) shot tower in 1907.
 The factory was ill-adapted to mass production - it produced 209 million .303 cartridges in World War I compared with 2,373 million at Kynochs, Birmingham factory - but its specialised skills made it ideal for innovation, such as the preparations of munitions for aircraft.

 After the war, Eley, along with other firms, became part of Explosive Trades Ltd, soon part of Nobel Industries.
 Many Belgians had been billeted in Edmonton as refugees and many, as elsewhere, worked in the armaments industry.
 This led to natural links between the two countries, and in the 1920s Eley went into partnership with Fabrique Nationale (FN), buying out the Belgian firm of Cartoucherie Russo - Belge.
 However, the need for ammunition had slumped, and the Angel Road factory closed in 1921, all production being transferred to Nobel's factory in Waltham Abbey.

+In 1926 the Eley business was bought from Nobel by IMI industries.

+In 1951 Eley released the "Tenex" .22 cartridge for Olympic target competition.

+Eley Prime

+Eley is noted for its 1979 development of the Eleyprime process.
+Rimfire ammunition was historically primed by measuring activated liquid primer into the cases where it would dry.
+Spilt or surplus primer could dry into an explosive residue on factory machinery.
+Various manufacturers have experienced fatal accidents over the years, often related to primer handling.
+The Eleyprime process measures dry, unactivated primer into the case where it is activated by adding water, meaning activated primer is only present inside cases and the factory does not handle activated compound in bulk.
+As an additional benefit, dry materials can be metered more accurately than liquids, meaning the process has the potential to be more consistent than liquid metering.
+The process has been licensed to other manufacturers as it safer for workers.
+Eley received the 1988 Queen's Award for Technology for this innovation.